BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

  21. This script reverses an output
 22. This script displays all users and their home directories, sorted by users.
 23. This script finds all empty files and directories
+24. This script lists all the files with a .gif extension in the current directory and all its sub-directories.